-Throughout the period of this Strategic Plan (2024-2029), the Pandemic Fund will focus its resources on strengthening pandemic prevention and preparedness and building capacity for response.
-At this time, it will not serve as a mechanism to provide surge financing for direct public health emergency response.
-It will remain flexible, however, to pivoting to provide response financing in the event of a pandemic, if needed based on changes in the broader pandemic PPR ecosystem, ensuring complementarity with other response financing mechanisms.
+Throughout the period of this Strategic Plan (2024-2029), the Pandemic Fund will focus its resources on strengthening pandemic prevention and preparedness and building capacity for response during periods without acute global pandemics.
+At this time, it will not serve as a mechanism to provide Day Zero surge financing or longer-term response financing for direct public health emergency response.
+It will remain open, however, to consider pivoting its role to provide response financing if needed based on changes in the broader pandemic PPR ecosystem and if determined by the Governing Board, ensuring complementarity with other response financing mechanisms.
+The Fund recognizes that investing in pandemic PPR capacities during periods without acute global pandemics is more cost effective than funding direct emergency response, and that protecting these investments - even in the midst of a pandemic - is critical for breaking out of the cycle of panic and neglect.

-1.5 Five-year impact ambition
+1.5.
+Five-year impact ambition

-Over the next five years, the Pandemic Fund's goal is that recipient countries are better prepared to prevent, detect, contain, and respond quickly to emerging threats.
-This overarching five-year ambition can be further broken down into a set of impact statements11 anchored in the long-term outcomes from the Fund's Results Framework and Theory of Change, as follows:
+Over the next five years, the Pandemic Fund's ambition is that recipient countries and regional/global networks are better prepared to prevent, detect, contain, and rapidly respond to pandemics.
+This overarching five-year ambition can be further broken down into a set of outcomes anchored in the long-term outcomes from the Fund's Results Framework and Theory of Change, as follows: